watashiwatonydes/truchet-mosaic/README.md

 truchet-mosaic
 ==============

-Visuak studies involving a truchet tiling algorithm
+Visual studies involving a truchet tiling algorithm:
+	- 12 iterations
+	- growth by a factor 2 every 4 seconds